Should I be ashamed?

 More than anything, I like having fun doing what I do and making money from it.
 That’s my “Mission Statement,” K?

 I suppose if I were all about the money, I’d learn about investing and spend my time doing that.
-(I did sign up for James Altucher’s cryptocurrencies course in a moment of weakness, right after I heard that if I’d spent a a thousand bucks on bitcoins 7 years ago I’d now have over five million dollars.
-I haven’t cracked the course open.)
+(I did sign up for James Altucher’s cryptocurrencies course in a moment of weakness, right after I heard that if I’d spent a a thousand bucks on bitcoins 7 years earlier I’d have made over five million dollars.
+I never cracked the course open, but did buy some bitcoin—at the high. #wompwomp)

 But yeah, I’m largely about the money.